gram-blogposts/gram-notebooks/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to the GRaM tutorial track!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+In addition to a proceeding track and a blogpost track, the GRaM workshop aims to host tutorials in a form of a Jupyter notebooks.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`submission` section for further information, including the :ref:`guidelines`.

 .. note::

-   This project is under active development.
+   The deadline for submitting your work to the tutorial track is the 24/05/2024 AOE.

 Contents
 --------

 .. toctree::

-   usage
-   api
+   submission